Butter Her Up!

-Mother's Day is three weeks away, so it's time to reprint one of our very first blogs, a tribute to our mothers: Butter Her Up!
+Mother's Day is just about a month away, so it's time to reprint one of our very first blogs, a tribute to our mothers: Butter Her Up!

 ...if our Mothers were still alive, we would be looking for a way to butter them up.